-The Mount's science program is home to Dr. Kathy Darvesh (named Canada's best Chemistry educator by College Chemistry Canada in 2016) and Dr. Ian Pottie's groundbreaking research in Alzheimer's detection.
+The Mount's science program is home to Dr. Kathy Darvesh (named Canada's best Chemistry educator by College Chemistry Canada in 2016), Dr. Tamara Franz-Odendaal (the NSERC Chair for Women in Science and Engineering for Atlantic Canada), and Dr. Ian Pottie's groundbreaking research in Alzheimer's detection.

 It's safe to say there's no shortage of big science opportunities at this small school.
 With the opening of our new science research facility in the fall of 2018 and recent multi-million dollar investments in our science labs, you'll dig into hands-on lab work with top-tier technology, alongside some of the most innovative and experienced researchers and instructors around.

 Our Arts & Science Internship Program also gives you the opportunity to apply in-class training to real-world scenarios through paid work experience before finishing your degree.
-This experience will be invaluable when it comes time to apply for jobs, medical school, or a master's degree after you graduate.
+This experience will be invaluable when it comes time to apply for jobs, medical school, or a master's degree.